srastegarnia/individual-fmri-decoding/README.md

 ```

 ## 🚀 Getting Started
-1. First item Prerequisites
+1. **Prerequisites**
-- Item 1 Python 3.7+
+- Python 3.7+
-- Item 2 The dataset: CNeuroMod hcptrt
+- The dataset: CNeuroMod hcptrt

-* The dense individual fMRI dataset used in this work is publicly available as part of the CNeuroMod databank.
+The dense individual fMRI dataset used in this work is publicly available as part of the CNeuroMod databank.
 Access requires an inter-institutional data transfer agreement.
 See the [CNeuroMod access instructions](https://www.cneuromod.ca/access/).

-2. Second item Installation
+2. **Installation**

 Clone this repository and install the required Python packages:
 ```bash
 git clone https://github.com/srastegarnia/individual-fmri-decoding.git